leozqin/local-library/README.md

 To run both the API and web interface at the same time, you'll need to create separate terminal sessions, of course.

-If you're using nix, you can install pre-reqs by doing `nix-shell nodejs_22 python312`.
+If you're using nix, you can install pre-reqs by doing `nix-shell -p nodejs_22 python312`.

 ## Docker
 Modify [the Compose stack](docker-compose.yml) to your heart's content, and then run `docker compose up` to start the app.